NCL Home > Documentation > Functions > General applied math

 Description

 The input arrays x and y are partitioned into nbinx and y sections.
 The user may set the desired minimum, maximum and the number of bins.
-The returned PDF will be in units of percent (%).
+The returned PDF will be in percent of total.

 See Also